jesser360/turbolinks-rails-app/README.md

 #### Challenge 1: Color Changer

 When you click on a color page, your background color should change to match the name of the color in your url path.
+Each file has some JavaScript that should do this update when the page loads, but because of Turbolinks, our pages never load!
 Can you fix the current javascript?
 (Your homepage should _not_ be teal!)

+In order to fix this problem, you'll need to understand Turbolinks.
+In particular, you may wish to read [this documentation](https://github.com/turbolinks/turbolinks#building-your-turbolinks-application) on the way that Turbolinks handles page loads & refreshes.

+Once you have your initial solution working, consider:
 - Does it work on refresh?
 - Does it work when you click through to the page?
 - Is your solution DRY?

-<details><summary>Hint: How would you grab the _path_ for the current page from the URL bar?
+<details><summary>Hint: How would you grab the path for the current page from the URL bar?
 (Click Here)</summary>

 ```js
 window.location.pathname